 Rigmarole of the Hours / Clifton Hill

-Signed copy of the phenomenal first book of writings by Polish-born Australian poet, playwright, prose writer, philosopher and visual artist Ania Walwicz (1951—2020), published in 1982 by Rigmarole Books, Melbourne.
+Signed copy of the wonderful first book of writings by Polish-born Australian poet, playwright, prose writer, philosopher and visual artist Ania Walwicz (1951—2020), published in 1982 by Rigmarole Books, Melbourne.

 "Ania Walwicz' world is as clear and as fresh as earliest childhood memories.
 Everything - a glowing red cherry or a cut finger is actively apprehended in her rhythmic prose clusters.